GenericMappingTools/gmt/doc/rst/source/gmtvector.rst

 .. _-A:

 **-A**\ **m**\ [*conf*\ ]\|\ *vector*
-    Specify a single, primary vector instead of reading *infiles*; see *infiles* for possible vector formats.
-Alternatively, append **m** to read *infiles* and set the single, primary vector to be the mean resultant vector first.
+    Specify a single, primary vector instead of reading *tables*; see *tables* for possible vector formats.
+Alternatively, append **m** to read *tables* and set the single, primary vector to be the mean resultant vector first.
 We also compute the confidence ellipse for the mean vector (azimuth of major axis, major axis, and minor axis;
     for geographic data the axes will be reported in km).
 You may